lightspeedwp/lsx-geo-content/readme.txt

 = Where can I find the Geo Content plugin documentation and user guides? = For help setting up and configuring the Geo Content plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/geo-content-extension/)
 = Where can I get support or talk to other users =
-If you get stuck, you can ask for help in the [to Search plugin forum](https://wordpress.org/support/plugin/lsx-geo-content).
 For help with add-ons from LightSpeed, see our support [package plan](https://www.lsdev.biz/website-packages/) = Will the Geo Content plugin work with my theme
 No; the Geo Content plugin will not work with any theme, it requires LSX Theme to make it match nicely.
 Please see our [codex](https://www.lsdev.biz/documentation/lsx/geo-content-extension/) for help.